Rick Celebrini: Physiotherapist

-Celebrini first became interested in physiotherapist after breaking his ankle when he was fifteen and receiving therapy at the same clinic which treated professional athletes.
+Celebrini first became interested in physiotherapy after breaking his ankle when he was fifteen and receiving therapy at a clinic that also treated professional athletes.
 His interest was reinforced after a broken left foot kept him from playing for two years.
 After graduating from the University of British Columbia in 1992, Celebrini pursued a career as a physiotherapist in addition to playing professionally.
 He became the team physiotherapist for the Canadian Alpine Men's Ski Team at the 1994 Winter Olympics and 2002 Winter Olympics.
-In 2010, he was the chief therapist and medical manager at the 2010 Winter Olympics.
+He was the chief therapist and medical manager at the 2010 Winter Olympics.
 On July 29, 2011, the Vancouver Whitecaps FC hired Celebrini as the team's physiotherapist.
 In August 2018 he became the director of sports medicine and performance for the Golden State Warriors.

 Director of sport medicine and science

-Celebrini is a co-founder and partner in the Fortius Institute and senior member in the leadership team behind Fortius Sport & Health.
-The Fortius Institute is an integrated team of sport medicine, science and training leaders committed to best practices in prevention, performance, treatment, education and research.
+Celebrini was a co-founder and partner in the Fortius Institute and senior member in the leadership team behind Fortius Sport & Health.
+The Fortius Institute was an integrated team of sport medicine, science and training leaders committed to best practices in prevention, performance, treatment, education and research.

+Personal life

+His oldest son, Aiden, is an ice hockey player and a Vancouver Canucks prospect.
+His second born son Macklin is an ice hockey player picked first overall by the San Jose Sharks in the 2024 NHL entry draft.
+In the leadup to the draft lottery, Celebrini expressed hope that the drawing would play out in a way that would allow Macklin to be drafted by the Sharks, thus letting the two remain close to each other in the Bay Area.

+Celebrini's father immigrated to Canada from the former Yugoslavia and his mother is from Winnipeg.